 - Please come on Mattermost if you didn't do yet.
-Answers to common questions will be posted/answered there. - Practical electronics tutorial in 1-2 weeks (poll with dates will follow) - Most robots will probably use WiFi: - Personal hotspots are not allowed on campus - Saving your EPFL password in a shared robot is bad practice - IoT network available at SPOT (only) - EPFL network (campus-wide) with special service account - Virtual budget is virtual: no transfers to/from real budget.
-Broken objects are moved to real budget unless they can easily be repaired!
+Answers to common questions will be posted/answered there.
+This is the preferred communication channel for questions that might interest everybody. - Practical electronics tutorial in 1-2 weeks (poll with dates will follow) - Most robots will probably use WiFi: - Personal hotspots are not allowed on campus - Saving your EPFL password in a shared robot is bad practice - IoT network available at SPOT (only), will be available at the SPO during the competition - EPFL network (campus-wide) with special service account - Virtual budget is virtual: no transfers to/from real budget.